 A risk factor is something that increases your likelihood of getting a disease or condition.

 It is possible to develop cirrhosis with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing cirrhosis.
 If you have risk factors for cirrhosis, ask your doctor what you can do to reduce your risk.
-Even one or two risk factors is reason enough to consult a provider.
+Even 1-2 risk factors is reason enough talk with your doctor.

 Increased consumption of alcohol over a long period of time puts you at a higher risk for developing cirrhosis.

 Alcohol is toxic to liver cells.
 It also damages the liver by changing how your body breaks down food.
-People who abuse alcohol also tend to have poor diets, which may also contribute to cirrhosis.
+People who have problems controlling alcohol also tend to have poor diets, which may also contribute to cirrhosis.

-Cirrhosis does not develop in everyone who drinks but most cirrhosis develops because of alcohol abuse.
+Cirrhosis does not develop in everyone who drinks, but most cirrhosis develops because of problem drinking.

 Some acute viral hepatitis infections become chronic, leading to liver inflammation and injury that.
 Over time, this can progress to cirrhosis.
 Common viral infections include:

-With NASH, fat cells build up in the liver and eventually lead to scarring.
+With nonalcoholic fatty liver disease (NAFLD), fat cells build up in the liver and eventually lead to scarring.
 This type of hepatitis is associated with: